-- BERTL: The Company originally purchased a past due debt instrument in MCA Communications, LLC and the Company accepted a deed in lieu of foreclosure in satisfaction of BERTL's obligations under the debt instrument on September 28, 2007.
-BERTL is a web-based evaluator of digital imaging products. - Clinton: In September 2009, the Company took control of certain Clinton entities by exercising contractual rights under the investment documents.
-Clinton is a distributor of aluminum sheets and stainless steel. - Defiance: In July 2009, the Company acquired from the previous owner certain assets of Defiance Acquisition Corp., consisting of tangible and intangible personal property.
+- Defiance: In July 2009, the Company acquired from the previous owner certain assets of Defiance Acquisition Corp., consisting of tangible and intangible personal property.
 The Company acquired these assets through a newly formed subsidiary, Defiance, and intends to continue the business under its control.
-Defiance is a manufacturer of trucking parts. - Lindmark: On March 18, 2009, the Company acquired from the previous owner certain assets of Lindmark Outdoor Advertising, LLC, consisting of all tangible and intangible personal property.
+Defiance is a manufacturer of trucking parts. - Lindmark: In March 2009, the Company acquired from the previous owner certain assets of Lindmark Outdoor Advertising, LLC, consisting of all tangible and intangible personal property.
 The Company acquired these assets through a newly formed subsidiary, Lindmark, and intends to continue the business under its control.
-Lindmark is a billboard advertising company. - LYP Holdings: On July 2, 2008, the Company acquired from the previous owner certain assets of LocalTel, Inc., consisting of all tangible and intangible personal property.
+Lindmark is a billboard advertising company. - LYP Holdings: In July 2008, the Company acquired from the previous owner certain assets of LocalTel, Inc., consisting of all tangible and intangible personal property.
 The Company acquired these assets through a newly formed subsidiary, LYP Holdings, and intends to continue the business under its control.
-LYP Holdings is a publisher of community yellow page directories. - U.S. Healthcare: The Company offered at public sale certain assets of U.S. Healthcare Communications, LLC on January 30, 2008, consisting generally of all fixtures of tangible and intangible personal property.
+LYP Holdings is a publisher of community yellow page directories. - U.S. Healthcare: The Company offered at public sale certain assets of U.S. Healthcare Communications, LLC in January 2008, consisting generally of all fixtures of tangible and intangible personal property.
 The Company acquired these assets in the sale through a newly formed subsidiary, U.S. Healthcare, and intends to continue the business under its control.
-U.S. Healthcare is a trade magazine operator. - Western Directories: On August 27, 2008, the Company acquired from the previous owner certain assets of West Coast Yellow Pages, Inc., consisting of all tangible and intangible personal property.
+U.S. Healthcare is a trade magazine operator. - Western Directories: In August 2008, the Company acquired from the previous owner certain assets of West Coast Yellow Pages, Inc., consisting of all tangible and intangible personal property.
 The Company acquired these assets through a newly formed subsidiary, Western Directories, and intends to continue the business under its control.
 Western Directories is a publisher of community yellow page directories.